raspberrypilearning/jazzy-jumpers/en/step_4.md

 You can tell the jumper exactly what to do when it hears the broadcast by attaching the blocks you want to happen underneath this block.

-When the jumper sprite hears the broadcast, it should randomly pick one of the costumes - but not the white one.
+When the jumper sprite hears the broadcast, it should randomly pick one of the coloured costumes - but not the white one.

 ![Jumper costumes](images/jumper-costumes.png)